larsonjj/grunt-dashboard/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+<strong>v0.2.1</strong> - Added `assets` option back into the task and acts as an array of file objects that refer to external assets to be loaded within a custom dashboard template.
+Also added less and jquery to default template.

 <strong>v0.2.0</strong> - Removed `assets` option from task.
 Imports will now be handled by author within the `:swig` or `:jade` dash comments

 <strong>v0.1.9</strong> - Updated jade and swig dependencies